peckjon/OFT-to-HTML/README.md

 # OFT to Word Converter

 The project is a Java application designed to convert Outlook Template (OFT) files into Word (DOCX) format.
+It also creates intermediate HTML files.

 ## Prerequisites